SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 - By default, the ULP_GPIO_PIN macro is enabled.
 For Si917, ULP GPIO 2 (F10) will toggle during the transition from PS4 to PS2 and from PS2 back to PS4, after which the GPIO is de-initialized.
 - By enabling UULP_GPIO_PIN macro, UULP_GPIO_0(P14) will be toggled when transition takes place from PS4 -> PS2 and from PS2 -> PS4 and finally it de-initializes the GPIO.
 Connect analyzer to P14 and observe toggles.
 - By enabling ULP_GPIO_PIN_INTR macro, ULP_GPIO_8(P15) acts as a ULP pin interrupt.
 Connect P15 to BTN1/BTN0 and trigger interrupt.
 Interrupt occurs during state transitions only, after that GPIO de-initializes.
-- By enabling ULP_GPIO_GROUP_INTR macro, ULP_GPIO_8(P15) and ULP_GPIO_10(P17) acts as a ULP group interrupt.
+- By enabling ULP_GPIO_GROUP_INTR macro, ULP_GPIO_8(P15) and ULP_GPIO_10(P17) acts as a ULP group interrupt on the IC board (or) ULP GPIO8 and ULP_GPIO_4 on the ACX Module board.
 Connect P15 to BTN1, P17 to BTN0 (or)vice-versa and trigger both interrupts at a time as it is AND event.
 Interrupt occurs during state transitions only, after that GPIO de-initializes.
 - By enabling UULP_GPIO_PIN_INTR macro, UULP_GPIO_2(F12) acts as a UULP pin interrupt.
 Press BTN0 and trigger interrupt.
 Interrupt occurs during state transitions only, after that GPIO de-initializes.

 ## Prerequisites/Setup Requirements